Kurzweil Prizes

 Kurzweil Best AGI Idea 2010

-The Kurzweil Best AGI Idea 2010 prize will be given, for the very first time, to the paper presenting the most creative, innovative, interesting, and scientifically plausible idea about achieving artificial general intelligence (AGI).
+The Kurzweil Best AGI Idea 2010 prize was given this year, for the very first time, to the paper presenting the most creative, innovative, interesting, and scientifically plausible idea about achieving artificial general intelligence (AGI).